 Communication and cooperation are essential to a successful short sale.
 Your lender(s) may, and often do, ask for additional and/or updated documents during the approval process.
 Responding as quickly as possible to requests will help expedite the process.

-Here is a list of important documents that you should have ready for our first appointment
+Here is a list of important documents that you should begin to gather to submit for a short sale:

 - Last 2 months bank statements for all accounts

 - Last 2 paycheck stubs for all borrowers